-If you are interested in Apple's new M2 MacBooks (or have the original M1 MacBook) that only support a single display, Kensington has you covered.
-If you need multiple monitor support, Kensington solutions include docking stations and video adapters that enable you to set up multiple displays quickly.
+If you need multiple monitor support for your Apple's new M2 MacBooks (or have the original M1 MacBook) that only support a single display, Kensington solutions include docking stations and video adapters that enable you to set up multiple displays quickly.

-This article covers two primary use cases and how to set up your dual monitors when using your MacBook Pro or Air devices with the M1 and M2 base chipsets.
+In this article you will find two primary use cases and how to set up your dual monitors when using your MacBook Pro or Air devices with the M1 and M2 base chipsets.

 Apple M2 Dual Monitor Options